top of page

 As an educational linguist, I explore foreign language teaching and learning among primary and secondary school students in different European contexts.

 The key focus of my current work as a postdoctoral researcher is the intersection of Attention-Deficit/Hyperactivity Disorder (ADHD) and English as a Foreign Language (EFL) learning happening both in the classroom and via extramural English (EE).
-I am currently conducting two complementary studies: an interview study exploring the relationship between EE and ADHD, and a classroom-based study investigating language skills (listening, reading, writing) and well-being of students with an ADHD diagnosis or low attention span.
+I am currently conducting a large-scale classroom-based project investigating language skills (listening, reading, writing) and L2 emotions of upper secondary students with an ADHD diagnosis and/or low attention span.
 This latter study also considers learners’ use of EE, allowing me to pursue questions that emerged during my PhD.

-In my doctoral research, I examined automatized/implicit and explicit grammar knowledge among teenage learners of English, and how these types of knowledge are influenced by instruction and learners' use of English in their spare time.
+In my doctoral research, I examined automatized/implicit and explicit grammar knowledge among teenage learners of English, and how these types of knowledge are influenced by instruction and learners' EE.
 Adopting a cross-national perspective, I compared Austrian and Swedish learners aged 13–14 years (N = 213).
 This focus on the relationship between language exposure, learner differences, and educational context continues to shape my research.

-Alongside my PhD, I have contributed to a variety of studies related to the topics and contexts listed below.
+Alongside my PhD, I have contributed to a variety of projects related to the topics and contexts listed below.

 Research interests: